Afghanistan: Germany, US wary of new Taliban government | DW | 08.09.2021

 The two countries have sought to continue evacuating their citizens and Afghan allies out of Afghanistan after the US troop withdrawal.

-Maas and Blinken's meeting comes as Western governments weigh how to deal with the new Taliban regime in Afghanistan.
+Maas and Blinken's meeting came as Western governments weigh how to deal with the new Taliban regime in Afghanistan.

 The two diplomats held bilateral talks before a virtual meeting with other foreign ministers and NATO Secretary-General Jens Stoltenberg.